v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 8. Let the source system admin know, who will populate the data in this container.
 They will need Storage Blob Data Contributor access.

-### 3. Setup Viva Insights to import data from the blob location
+### 3. Set up Viva Insights to import data from the blob location

 *Applies to: Insights admin*

 Business data likely has different data sources, and might update on different schedules.
 Customer satisfaction and sales activity metrics, for example, might have different source systems and source admins.
-You should setup a separate blob connection for each of these, which Viva Insights refers to as "datasets."
+You should set up a separate blob connection for each of these, which Viva Insights refers to as "datasets."

 1. Start the import from one of two places in the advanced insights app: the **Data hub** page; or **Business data** page under **Platform Setup**.